Super Saturday: What is it and what will happen?

 The SNP has tabled an amendment to reject the deal demanding an immediate extension to the October 31 deadline and a general election.

+Labour MP Peter Kyle claimed more than 90 of his colleagues had thrown their weight behind an amendment which calls for a confirmatory referendum on the future relationship with the EU should Mr Johnson’s deal fail.

-And Sir Oliver has put forward an amendment that, if accepted and approved, would force the Government to pass the European (Withdrawal Act) Bill before a meaningful vote could be held.
+And Sir Oliver has put forward an amendment that, if accepted and approved, would withhold approval of the deal unless and until implementing legislation has passed.

+– There is a lot of talk about the Letwin amendment.
+What does Sir Oliver want?

+Sir Oliver said the one issue that concerns him is keeping the Benn Act extension in place as an insurance policy until the implementing legislation is passed by both Houses of Parliament and the UK’s withdrawal is ratified.

 – What will happen if the deal passes?